Sharon-Rose-Sarker/CSE341-Project-Measurement-Converter/README.md

     7. Yard to Feet
     8. Feet to Yard

-and returns the converted decimal value
+and returns the converted decimal value.

+This is a group project for CSE341 and it was created by :
+Kohinoor Sultana Elora
+Saowmi Mehjabin
+Sharon Rose Sarker